mybb/meta/architecture/mybb-1.9-theme-system.md

   While making the initial copies (e.g. when activating a Theme Package) may be trivial for all types of Resources, further changes to source files may be missed when the Resources are queried without the involvement of the application's logic.

-  During normal operation, the application exclusively handles Templates, and interprets declarations of individual processable Assets to appended them to pages, but doesn't track references to other Resources (e.g. images).
+  During normal operation, the application exclusively handles Templates, and interprets declarations of individual processable Assets to append them to pages, but doesn't track references to other Resources (e.g. images).

   <br>